PhrontHQ/mod/teach/concepts/white-board/section-data-model.md

 * A history, log, of all actions they’ve taken, interactions they’ve had within the app, and the resulting data operations.

-#### A user's "activityMap" would be showing how the activity mops to components used at the time.
+#### A user's "activityMap" would be showing how the activity maps to components used at the time.

 ##### Activity Map: The "What" Users Do**